Boys Day at the Beach

-Mr R stared his life as an innocent child playing with his friends in his Manyan village in the mountains of Mindoro Island in the Philippines.
+Mr R started his life as an innocent child playing with his friends in his Manyan village in the mountains of Mindoro Island in the Philippines.
 Then one day his life collapsed.
-His mother died suddenly and he was virtually left along at the age of three.
+His mother died suddenly and he was virtually left along at the age of two.
 Deeply traumatised by the lost of his mother, Mr R refused to eat.
 While the Tribe were extremely distrustful of any outsiders, they decided to contact the Ruel Foundation and ask for help.
 This expression of trust was unheard of for this tribe and reflected the work of the Foundation in the village over the last year or so.

 The question is often asked, how can you save all the children who need help?
 The answer is of course, one child at a time!